BlossomiShymae/RiotBlossom/README.md

 - ✅ Match-v5
 - ✅ Spectator-v4
 - ⭕ Summoner-v4 (no RSO)
-- ❌ Tournament-Stub-v4 (will not support, endpoint that is associated with being unreliable)
+- ❌ Tournament-Stub-v4 (will not support, an endpoint that is associated with being unreliable)
 - ❌ Tournament-v4 (will not support)

 ### Teamfight Tactics